xnau/pardibee/readme.txt

 == Changelog ==

+= 2.1.2 =
+* added cache buster option for signup submissions
+* list shortcode don't show pagination option

 = 2.1.1 =
-fixed fatal error in dynamic_db_field class
+* fixed fatal error in dynamic_db_field class

 = 2.1 =
-now export selected records on admin List Participants page new setting: CSV imports in the background (by default) or immediately calculated fields supported in Participant Log add-on
+* now export selected records on admin List Participants page
+* new setting: CSV imports in the background (by default) or immediately
+* calculated fields supported in Participant Log add-on

 = 2.0.10 =
-added an unsaved changes warning to the add/edit participant page fixed issue with payment log field losing its configuration on update fixed issue with string combine templates getting an "unformatted" tag several minor bug and compatibility issues fixed
+* added an unsaved changes warning to the add/edit participant page
+* fixed issue with payment log field losing its configuration on update
+* fixed issue with string combine templates getting an "unformatted" tag
+* several minor bug and compatibility issues fixed

 = 2.0.9 =
-better logging of CSV imports
+* better logging of CSV imports
-fixed several minor bugs and messaging errors
+* fixed several minor bugs and messaging errors

 = 2.0.8 =
-added new "currency" format tag fixed issues with record timestamp using the wrong timezone better handling of errors when updating the database structure private ids on CSV import now handled correctly
+* added new "currency" format tag
+* fixed issues with record timestamp using the wrong timezone
+* better handling of errors when updating the database structure
+* private ids on CSV import now handled correctly

 = 2.0.7 =
-fixed fatal error with php 8.1 when defining field with options heading field now has auto paragraphs applied
+* fixed fatal error with php 8.1 when defining field with options
+* heading field now has auto paragraphs applied

 = 2.0.6 =
-now possible to use another calculated field in a calculation template fixed issue with spaces in list search term fixed record id matching mode in signup form
+* now possible to use another calculated field in a calculation template
+* fixed issue with spaces in list search term
+* fixed record id matching mode in signup form

 = 2.0.5 =
-improved localization of numeric values avoid divide by zero error dropdown/other respects default setting if no value set
+* improved localization of numeric values
+* avoid divide by zero error
+* dropdown/other respects default setting if no value set

 = 2.0.4 =
-new calculated field values are shown in the edited record Duplicate field titles now work in the mass edit field selector
+* new calculated field values are shown in the edited record
+* Duplicate field titles now work in the mass edit field selector

 = 2.0.3 =
-fixed setup issue with the PDb_Template class, affecting Field Group Tabs
+* fixed setup issue with the PDb_Template class, affecting Field Group Tabs

 = 2.0.2 =
 * fixed display issues with some multibyte characters